me4tw/MoinBuffer/README.md

 These can be expanded even further, such as circular buffer capability perhaps.

-But they are super-memory effecient for character-by-character access (getc/putc)
+But they are super-memory efficient for character-by-character access (getc/putc)

 And they still save you typing and runtime performance for user-input / dynamic-sized data so long as your static buffer size is big enough to cover the common case.